introlix/introlix-app/README.md

 # Multi Agent System
+**Context Agent**: Asks questions to the user to get every piece of information about research.

 **Planner Agent**: Prepares structured plans of action and generates initial questions to guide the research process.

 **Explorer Agents (multiple in parallel)**: Search the web for relevant articles, papers, and sources.
 They also create summaries for users to quickly review and filter content.

 **Verifier Agent**: Acts as a fact-checker, validating information, cross-referencing multiple sources, and refining the data to ensure accuracy and reliability.

+**Knowledge Gap Agent**: An agent to verify knowledge gaps.
+If present it will run the explorer agent again by making new plans from Planner Agent.

 **Researcher Agent**: Conducts in-depth analysis and synthesizes findings into high-quality research outputs.